 |Hazel||18.7 - 25 (species dependent)|

 Despite most species being far less nutritious than seeds, fungi are easily found and rich in nitrogen and minerals such as calcium, magnesium and potassium.
 Consequently, fungi is a particularly important food source for Red squirrels during the summer and autumn.
 The importance of fungi during the winter varies with habitat but and, in England and Finland, Reds devoted 90% of their active time during December looking for the energy-rich tree fungus Vuilleminia that grows under the bark of dead oak trees.
-In The Eurasian Red Squirrel, Stefan Bosch and Peter Lurz note that a variety of fungal species are eaten, including the ‘false truffles’ Elaphomyces, Laccaria and Rhizopogon, the boletes Boletus and the deceiver mushrooms Laccaria.
+In The Eurasian Red Squirrel, Stefan Bosch and Peter Lurz note that a variety of fungal species are eaten, including the “false truffles” Elaphomyces, Laccaria and Rhizopogon, the boletes Boletus and the deceiver mushrooms Laccaria.
 They also refer to a 2004 study that found, despite access to some 30 different species of fungi, Red squirrels showed distinct preferences, with just over half the fungi eaten being Rhizopogon species.
-There is also the suggestion that some fungi, some hypogeous species for example, give off an odour that attracts squirrels.
-Fungi is cached at the base of branches to allow it to dry before being eaten and analysis of the droppings of Red squirrels from Italy suggests they may be important dispersers of fungal spores.
+Similarly, in Scottish forests Reds seem to show a distinct preference for ochre brittlegills (Russula claroflava).
+There is also the suggestion that certain fungi, some hypogeous species for example, give off an odour that attracts squirrels, although this has yet to be qualified.
+Fungi is often cached at the base of branches to allow it to dry before being eaten and analysis of the droppings of Red squirrels from Italy suggests they may be important dispersers of fungal spores.

 Red squirrels will also feed on yew (Taxus baccata) seeds and berries.
 Between December 2012 and March 2014, a team of biologists from University College Cork, led by Amy Haigh, studied the feeding behaviour of Red squirrels living in a mixed broadleaf and conifer woodland on Fota Ireland, near the city of Cork in southern Ireland.
 They used a combination of radio-tracking and direct observations to look at the squirrels' movements and feeding preferences.
 The results, published in the journal Wildlife Research during 2015, show that the squirrels didn't use trees in accordance with their availability.
 Instead, they chose yew and beech most frequently and these species remained the preferred choice throughout the year.
 Between March 2012 and March 2013, for example, the team recorded 233 feeding observations.